yl-jia/ESPRESSO/README.md

 The used genesets are given in `code_for_plot.pdf`

 > There is no need to provide the gene list for the signatures used, as they are well-known and readily available in MSigDB.

+## code_for_plot.pdf

+All code for new plot focusing on "Chromatin organization" and "Lysosome acidity"

+> The stress geneses plot was repotted using true value instead of scaled score, which is better to assess the general stress level.